cg-cnu/mariSublime/README.md

 icon](https://user-images.githubusercontent.com/2767425/80058701-22323f00-8569-11ea-9da2-43586931d9e2.png)
   enabled in the lower left corner.

-## Usage
+### In sublime

-- Select a code snippet and press ctrl + m.
-Selected snippet will be executed in mari.
+- Select a code snippet and press ctrl + shift + m.
+Selected snippet will be executed in Mari.
-- _ctrl+m_ with out any selection will execute the whole file.
+- _ctrl+shift+m_ with out selection will execute the whole file.

 ## Acknowledgements